 For example, George covers things like cellphones going out, telephones going out, Television stations going out, even power going out: things he has no doubt experienced for years.
 Yet in an entirely arbitrary way, power comes back on whenever and where ever it is needed.
 What's more, since this is supposed to be a worldwide phenomenon, who in the hell is running all of the computer servers in all of these nations where presumably they are having just as much trouble with their power grid as the rest of us?

-And so this movie slowly implodes upon itself.
-There's over 90 minutes of the movie setting up its own internal logic and immediately smashing it whenever it suits Romero.
+And so this movie slowly crumbles upon itself.
+There's over 90 minutes of the movie setting up its own internal logic and immediately smashing it whenever it suits Romero, who insists, after the smashing, that said internal logic remains to motivate the characters.

 If Romero wanted fast zombies, fine.
 If he wanted invisible zombies, fine.
 If he wanted an Internet that was so advanced that it would keep running even without electricity or people maintaining it, fine (for example, it could take place in the far flung future when those technologies exist).
 But to very specifically and repeatedly set-up the story of his movie and then betray it, creating huge plot holes all over the place, left me shaking my head.